Adansonia digitata: US Virgin Islands

 Grove Place Baobab on St. Croix.

 The Grove Place Baobab, listed as a Champion Tree, is believed to be the oldest (250–300 years) of some 100 baobabs on Saint Croix in the US Virgin Islands.
 It is seen as a living testament to centuries of African presence, as the seeds were likely introduced by an African slave who arrived at the former estate during the 18th century.
-According to the bronze memorial plaque, twelve women were rounded up during the 1878 Fireburn labor riot, and burned alive beneath the tree.
+According to the bronze memorial plaque, twelve women were rounded up during the 1878 Fireburn labor riot, and hanged beneath the tree.
 It has since been a rallying place for plantation laborers and unions.

 Zimbabwe

 Zimbabwe's Big Tree, near Victoria Falls, stands 25 metres tall and is visited by hundreds of thousands of tourists yearly.
 Radiocarbon dating has shown this one to be made up of several stems of various ages, with the oldest about 1150 years old.